Clinical-Genomics/patientMatcher/README.md

 pmatcher remove patient [OPTIONS]

 Options:
--id TEXT     ID of the patient to be removed from database -label TEXT  label of the patient to be removed from database
+--id TEXT     ID of the patient to be removed from database --label TEXT  label of the patient to be removed from database
 ```
 &nbsp;&nbsp;